TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Database - Experimental Analysis.md

 ![image](https://github.com/user-attachments/assets/6e9f0fb3-fb5d-4cff-a5e2-eb9b090221ab)

-As outlined in the F3411-22a document, a packet can contain up to 10 message block, with a total size of 250 bytes (the remaining space filled with filler data).
+As outlined in the F3411-22a document, a packet can contain up to 10 message block (one block used for id), with a total size of 250 bytes (the remaining space filled with filler data).
 The example message above will be used to test both constraints, with messages 2 and 3 in the packet designated for validating the priority zone.

 #### Methods for testing constraint 1
 - Method 1: